m4lfuncti0n/mc-rmm/README.markdown

 * One script handles multiple servers, run two or more servers on one machine.
 * Can create and start new servers with a single command, downloads the jars for you.
-* Periodically makes [WorldEdit snapshot][we-snapshot] compatible backups of your worlds.
+* Periodically makes backups of your worlds.
 * Backup the entire server directory for complete protection.
 * Load world's into RAM for faster access (reduces lag).
 * Easily configurable global defaults, with per server overrides if needed.